 Faculty supplement online courses with six weekends of on–campus instruction to minimize disruption to participants’ professional commitments.
 Students complete the MPH online in as few as 18 months.
 Admission requires a minimum 3.0 GPA and the GRE.

-The University of Maryland-College Park is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-The MPH is accredited by the Council on Education for Public Health (CEPH).
+University of Maryland is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+The MPH is accredited by the Council on Education for Public Health.

 11. George Washington University, GW Online

 Situated just blocks from the White House, the George Washington University provides 28,000 students with a rigorous education that incorporates Washington, D.C. and federal and nongovernmental institutions in learning opportunities.
 GW offers a growing portfolio of online degrees for learners unable to study on one of GW’s three campuses.

 The 45–credit online master of public health program at the Milken Institute School of Public Health offers two options to accommodate diverse learner needs: an intensive, full-time, 18-month online MPH, and an accelerated, one–year online MPH that students complete on a full- or part-time basis.
 Whichever option they choose, students acquire expertise in core competencies such as biostatistics and epidemiology, cultural competency, and health communication.
 Students customize the MPH@GW experience with electives chosen from six public health areas such as epidemiology and public health research methods, global health, and health policy.